Chill-Astro/Random/README.md

 Too Low!
 Too High!
 Are they Hinting at something?
 Can these clues help me win?

+NOTE : Random's development has been halted to focus on more important projects.

 ## Key Features :

 - Extemely Lightweight [It's a Terminal-based App]. ✅